clawfire/portfolio/_posts/2020-03-21-rebuilding-my-portfolio-serie.md

 title: Rebuilding my Portfolio Serie
 featured_image: "/img/2020/03/joshua-aragon-BMnhuwFYr7w-unsplash.jpg"
 published: true
+description: 'I''ve decided to migrate from Medium to a JAMStack.
+This is the introduction of a posts serie about this journey. '

 ---
 A couple of years ago, I signed up on Medium.com, joining the promised of a platform focused on content and promoting the writers.
 The promise is still strongly held I think, but a lot of issues surface as the company struggle with securing a recurring income.
 They introduce a lot of annoying modal boxes, limiting users to 3 stories per days (which I find fair, to be honest), etc.